matrix-org/matrix-authentication-service/docs/reference/graphql.md

 MAS provides a GraphQL API which serves two purposes:

- - it is used by the self-service user interface (usually accessible on `/account/`), for users to manage their own account
+ - it is used by the self-service user interface (usually accessible on `/account/`), for users to manage their own account.
- - it can be used with external tools to manage the service
+ - it can be used with external tools to manage the service.

 The endpoint for this API can be discovered through the OpenID Connect discovery document, under the `"org.matrix.matrix-authentication-service.graphql_endpoint` key.
-It is though usually hosted at `https://<mas-host>/graphql`.
+Though it is usually hosted at `https://<mas-host>/graphql`.

 GraphQL uses [a self-describing schema](https://github.com/matrix-org/matrix-authentication-service/blob/main/frontend/schema.graphql), which means that the API can be explored in tools like the GraphQL Playground.
 If enabled, MAS hosts an instance of the playground at `https://<mas-host>/graphql/playground`.